Description

 • Front rolled

 The fabric is rolled forward from the top of the roller, away from the window and into the room.
-This method is preferred from recess fitted blinds, where obstructions such as winders and door handles are present within the window frame.
+This method is preferred from recess fitted blinds, where obstructions such as winders and door handles or mullions are present within the window frame.

 NOTE: This setup is not preferred for face fitted blinds as it creates a gap down the side of the blind and allows an excess of light to enter a room.